protocubo/haxe-format/doc/ett/Elebeta Text Tables (ETT).md

 	Bool           a true or false enumeration
 	Int            a 32-bit integer
 	Float          a 64-bit floating point number
-	String         locally enconded text
+	String         locally encoded text
 	Date           local date
-	Timestamp      utc timestamp from unix epoch in miliseconds HaxeSerial     haxe serialized data
+	Timestamp      milliseconds from Unix epoch in milliseconds HaxeSerial     Haxe serialized data

-By themselves these are not nullable.
+None of these are, by themselves, nullable.

 ####2.1.3.2 Nullables: